arnon4/JsonParser/README.md

 # JsonParser - A Dynamic Json Parser for C\#

-## Why JsonParser?

-I wanted to be able to dynamically parse JSON in C# without having to create a class for every JSON object, while maintaining type-safety at compile-time.
-I also wanted to be able to parse JSON objects that I didn't know the structure of at compile time.

-I find this useful for parsing configuration files which can grow quite large, and because of this are annoying to maintain as C# classes.
+## What is JsonParser

+A library for dynamic JSON parsing in C#.
+JsonParser provides the ability to parse JSON dynamically at runtime while still having the ability to inspect value types, and without the need to create a class for serialization.

 ## Quickstart

-Using the following JSON object as an example, stored in example.json:
+Using the following JSON object as an example, stored in `example.json`:

 ```JSON
 [